vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 Sets the match location data of a match var to the number values given.

 ### `^setcanon`( wordindex value )
-Changes the canonical value for this word
+Changes the canonical value for this word.

 ### `^settag`( wordindex value )
-Changes the pos tag for the word
+Changes the pos tag for the word.

 ### `^setoriginal`( wordindex value )
-Changes the original value for this word
+Changes the original value for this word.

 ### `^setrole`( wordindex value )
 Changes the parse role for this word.
 These are used in conjunction with `$cs_externaltag` to replace the CS inbuilt English postagger and parser with one from outside.
 See end of ChatScript PosParser manual.